 Do not perform bathroom surgery on your ingrown toenails!
 This can lead to a significant infection and even toe loss in the immunocompromised population with diabetes or vascular disease.

-Contact us for immediate help and the "toe truck" is on the way!
+Contact us to request an appointment and the "toe truck" is on the way!